 The VMF Importer in Wall Worm was commissioned for largely by Robert Briscoe of Dear Esther and released in a polished state in early October, 2013.
 More improvements were added for Black Mesa in 2016.
+At this time, the best version for importing levels is 3ds Max 2020.3; there is a bug in 3ds Max 2021 that causes the scenes to crash when importing blend materials.

 The VMF Importer will allow you to import a VMF file (Valve Map File) into 3ds Max.
 It will allow you to convert scenes into a format that Wall Worm can then re-export back into Source from 3ds Max.